econia-labs/econia/src/move/econia/doc/incentives.md

 ### Restrictions

-* Restricted to private function to prevent excessive public queries on an <code><a href="incentives.md#0xc0deb00c_incentives_IntegratorFeeStore">IntegratorFeeStore</a></code> and thus transaction collisions with the matching engine.
+* Restricted to private vew function to prevent excessive public queries on an <code><a href="incentives.md#0xc0deb00c_incentives_IntegratorFeeStore">IntegratorFeeStore</a></code> and thus transaction collisions with the matching engine.